 **1/2 / Amazon Image - C+

-Some scenes seem to be missing and it's too bad as those were the scenes I'd like most to see: Why is the Texas millionairess 'planking' next to mighty Mario Adorf at the party?
+Some scenes seem to be missing and it's too bad, as those were the scenes I'd like most to see: Why is the Texas millionairess 'planking' next to mighty Mario Adorf at the party?
 There's weird touches involving butterflies and so forth, but the center doesn't seem to hold and even Ennio Morricone's score lists along at half-mast, limiting itself to some screechy panic attack drones, somewhere between Bernard Herrmann's future scores for Cronenberg and an orchestra tuning up before playing Bartok.
-Still it's Ennio and it rocks in its draggy way: I had the soundtrack long before seeing the film and used to love to listen to it on my Discman while walking through Prospect Park at night with my dog Inga, every shadow on the stone bridge walls like death incarnate as we walked through the long tunnel from Grand Army Plaza, the Bartok-Herrmann-ish avant garde jangles frying my nerves in the most giddy of ways.
-Alas, Sorel makes one pine for Franco Nero, hell, even Giancarlo Giannini.
+Still it's Ennio and it rocks in its draggy way: I had the soundtrack long before seeing the film and used to love to listen to it on my Discman while walking through Prospect Park at night with my dog, every shadow on the stone bridge walls flickered like death incarnate as we walked through the long tunnel from Grand Army Plaza, the Bartok-Herrmann-ish avant garde jangles frying my nerves in the most giddy of ways.
+Alas, Sorel is so bland he fails to generate much faith in him; he makes one pine for Franco Nero, hell, even Giancarlo Giannini.
 Good shock ending though - AGHHHHH!

 COMING SOON: Morricone-scored Westerns; Morricone-scored Crime and Misc.

 3/17: 12 Weird/Cool Italian Films streaming free on Prime

 12/16: I never said it wasn't terrible: 10 Sci-Fi Curiosities on Amazon Prime

 2/19: Post-Futuristic Gang Violence on Prime, Italian-style: 6 Badass Trips from the early 80s

 10/16: 13 Best or Weirdest Occult/Witch movies on the Amazon Prime